Utah Mortgage and Refinance Rates

 Mortgage options in Utah

-These are some of the most common types of home loans for homebuyers in Utah:
+These are some of the most common types of loans for homebuyers in Utah:

 - Utah FHA loans: If your credit history disqualifies you from a conventional mortgage, you might be able to obtain a loan insured by the Federal Housing Administration (FHA).
-If you have a down payment of at least 3.5 percent, you could qualify for an FHA loan with a credit score as low as 580.
+If you have a credit score of at least 580, you may be eligible for an FHA loan with a down payment as low as 3.5 percent.

-- Utah VA loans: If you’re a veteran or active-duty member of the military, you might qualify for a mortgage guaranteed by the Department of Veterans Affairs (VA).
-A VA loan doesn’t require a down payment or mortgage insurance, but you do need to pay a funding fee, which ranges from 1.25 percent to 3.3 percent.
+- Utah VA loans: If you’re a veteran or an active-duty member of the military, you may qualify for a mortgage guaranteed by the Department of Veterans Affairs (VA).
+A VA loan won’t typically require a down payment, and you won’t have to pay for mortgage insurance, but you will need to pay a funding fee, which ranges from 1.25 percent to 3.3 percent of the loan amount.

 First-time homebuyer programs in Utah

-Utah Housing Corporation, the state’s housing finance authority, offers several programs to assist low- and moderate-income first-time homebuyers, including:
+Utah Housing Corporation, the state’s housing finance authority, offers several programs for low- and moderate-income first-time homebuyers, including:

-- FirstHome: The FirstHome mortgage is for first-time buyers who have a credit score of 660 or better and don’t exceed the income and purchase price limits for their area.
+- FirstHome: The FirstHome mortgage is for first-time buyers who have a credit score of 660 or better.

 How to find the best mortgage rate in Utah